artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 Volatility examines the image and attempts to determine what OS it came from.
 As you can see, it isn't really sure and provides several different Windows versions.
 I ended up using the first profile, `Win7SP1x64`.

-My goal is to find the logged in user?
+My goal is to find the logged-in user?
 Let's use volatility to look at recent terminal history:

 ```bash
 ➜ volatility --profile=Win7SP1x64 -f memdump.mem consoles